roebel/pysndfile/README.md

 The implementation is based on a slightly modified version of the header sndfile.hh that is distributed with libsndfile.
 The only modification is the addition of a methode querying the seekable state of the open Sndfile.

+## Documentation

+Please see full documentation [here](https://pysndfile.readthedocs.io/)

 ## Changes

+### Version_1.1.1 (2018-06-10)

+this update is purely administrative, no code changes

+ * moved project to IRCAM GitLab
+ * moved doc to ReadTheDoc
+ * fixed documentation.

 ### Version_1.1.0 (2018-02-13)